olasunkanmi-SE/olasunkanmi-SE/README.md

 🌐 Open Source Contributions:

-Actively contribute to open-source projects related to web development, blockchain, and machine learning.
+I actively contribute to open-source projects related to web development, blockchain, and machine learning.
-Advocate for collaboration and knowledge sharing within the developer community.

 🌱 Always Learning:

 Stay up-to-date with the latest trends and technologies in web development, blockchain, and AI.